survivejs/webpack-book/manuscript/techniques/04_testing.md

 T> See the *Composing Configuration* chapter for the full `devServer` setup.
 The page setup is explained in the *Multiple Pages* chapter.

-Add a helper script to make it easy to run:
+Add a helper script to make it convenient to run:

 **package.json**